hmcts/ccd-case-disposer/README.md

 ## Purpose

-This micro-service disposes off case records after a certain period of inactivity after a significant business event
+This micro-service disposes off case records after a certain period of inactivity after a significant business event.

 ## Getting Started